-Australia Probes US Police Assault on Its Journalists
+Australia Denounces US Police Assault on Its Journalists

 SYDNEY, Australia (AFP) — Australia is investigating a U.S. police attack on two Australian television journalists outside the White House, the foreign minister said Tuesday, expressing “strong concerns” about the assault caught live on camera.

-“We have asked the Australian embassy in Washington, D.C. to investigate this incident,” Marise Payne said after the journalists were slammed with a riot shield, punched and hit with a baton while broadcasting from the protest.
+“We have asked the Australian embassy in Washington, D.C., to investigate this incident,” Marise Payne said after the journalists were slammed with a riot shield, punched and hit with a baton while broadcasting from the protest.

 “I want to get further advice on how we would go about registering Australia’s strong concerns with the responsible local authorities in Washington,” she said, indicating a formal complaint would follow.